Debate over the atomic bombings of Hiroshima and Nagasaki: Fundamentally immoral

 The Vatican newspaper L'Osservatore Romano expressed regret in August 1945 that the bomb's inventors did not destroy the weapon for the benefit of humanity.
 Rev. Cuthbert Thicknesse, the Dean of St Albans, prohibited using St Albans Abbey for a thanksgiving service for the war's end, calling the use of atomic weapons "an act of wholesale, indiscriminate massacre".
-In 1946, a report by the Federal Council of Churches entitled Atomic Warfare and the Christian Faith, includes the following passage:
+A 1946 report by the Federal Council of Churches entitled Atomic Warfare and the Christian Faith includes the following passage:

 As American Christians, we are deeply penitent for the irresponsible use already made of the atomic bomb.
 We are agreed that, whatever be one's judgment of the war in principle, the surprise bombings of Hiroshima and Nagasaki are morally indefensible.

 The bombers' chaplain, Father George Benedict Zabelka, would later renounce the bombings after visiting Nagasaki with two fellow chaplains.

 In 2020, Pope Francis, during his visit to Hiroshima, stated the following:

 The use of atomic energy for purposes of war is immoral, just as the possessing of nuclear weapons is immoral.

 It has never been clearer that, for peace to flourish, all people need to lay down the weapons of war, and especially the most powerful and destructive of weapons: nuclear arms that can cripple and destroy whole cities, whole countries.

 Terumi Tanaka, from the survivors' organization of the atomic bomb Nihon Hidankyo, stated the following:

 Such inhumane and immoral acts must never be allowed.
 It is unacceptable to use nuclear weapons in the name of "national security."
 No state is safe if a nuclear weapon is used, even to protect the survival of a state.
 Nuclear deterrence, which allows the existence of nuclear weapons based on the possible use of them, goes completely against humanity.
 The experience of the Hibakusha should be the starting point when discussing the humanitarian impact of nuclear weapons.

-Nihon Hidankyo received the Nobel Peace Prize in 2024, and Terumi Tanaka served as a representative during the Nobel Prize ceremony.
+Hidankyo received the Nobel Peace Prize in 2024, and Tanaka served as a representative during the ceremony.